worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0000-01-07-code-smells-revisited.md

 + How long should a method be?
 + Most readable if ten lines at the most

-Notes: Companies tend to have one or two thousand line methods kicking around
+Notes: Companies tend to have a couple of KLOC methods kicking around

 --